NM-TAFE/civ-ipos-sessions/assessments/part1-intructions.md

 - **Task**: Execute the project on your local machine, ensuring it runs as expected.
 - **Instructions**: Detail the steps you took to run the project and any challenges faced.
 If there were deviations from the documentation or additional steps required, document those as well.

-**8.** Analyze the project's issue database.
+**8.** Analyse the project's issue database.

 - **Task**: Explore the project's issues or bug database.
-Prioritize bugs or tasks labeled as "good first issues" or "beginner-friendly."
+Prioritise bugs or tasks labeled as "good first issues" or "beginner-friendly."
 - **Instructions**: What system does the project use to track issues?
 What are some labels you identified that are relevant.
 Provide screenshots of the bugs and tasks you've identified.
-Describe your criteria for selection and any filters or tags you used to prioritize them.
+Describe your criteria for selection and any filters or tags you used to prioritise them.

-**9.** Familiarize yourself with the project's development tools and environment.
+**9.** Familiarise yourself with the project's development tools and environment.

 - **Task**: Understand and set up any tools or environments essential for the project, such as virtual environments, linters, or testing frameworks.
 - **Instructions**: Detail the tools and environments you used during this process.
 Highlight any challenges faced and how you addressed them.
 What CI/CD tools does the project use?
 What are the project's testing requirements?
 What are the project's linting requirements?

 ---

-Please ensure that all instructions are followed carefully, and submissions are well-organized, clearly labeled, and accompanied by any necessary explanations or justifications.
+Please ensure that all instructions are followed carefully, and submissions are well-organised, clearly labeled, and accompanied by any necessary explanations or justifications.
 Best of luck with your open-source contributions!